 How to Pack a Go-Bag for Emergencies

-A go-bag is essentially a backpack or bag containing essential items you’ll need in case of an evacuation, especially during emergencies like the LA fires.
+A go-bag is essentially a backpack or bag containing essential items you’ll need in case of an evacuation, especially during emergencies like wildfires.
 To prepare one, focus on including only the most basic survival necessities:

 - Food and water: Pack a three-day supply of non-perishable food and three gallons of water per person.